Ron Masak: Television

 Masak was perhaps best known for a recurring role on Murder, She Wrote as the Cadillac convertible-driving Sheriff, Mort Metzger of Cabot Cove, taking over for Tom Bosley's Sheriff Amos Tupper, a role which he played from 1988 to 1996.
 Masak did make appearances as two other characters in the series, in "Footnote to Murder" as Lt.
 Lyle Meyer and in "No Accounting for Murder" as Marty Giles.
-During this time, he also guest starred on various shows such as Rockford Files, Quincy M.E., Magnum P.I., and Diff'rent Strokes.
-He died just nine days after the passing of the show's main star, Angela Lansbury.
+During this time, he also guest starred on various shows such as The Rockford Files, Quincy, M.E., Magnum, P.I., and Diff'rent Strokes.
+He died just nine days after the death of the show's main star, Angela Lansbury.

 In the 1980s and early 1990s, he was dubbed "The King of Commercials" for his many commercials, including voice-over work, most notably for a Vlasic pickles ad.
 From 1982 to 1983, he voiced "Meatballs" on the CBS cartoon series Meatballs & Spaghetti.
 He did the voice for Veteran Holt in the video game Medal of Honor: European Assault.

 In 1990, Masak was a panelist on the revival of the television game show, To Tell the Truth, and appeared on several other game shows as a panelist (including Match Game, Password Plus, and Super Password).
 Masak appeared as Eddie Fenelle, a taxi driver, in the Columbo episode Ashes to Ashes (1998).

 Film

 In 1968, he appeared alongside Vince Lombardi in the short film, Second Effort.
 In the same year he had a supporting role in the submarine action film Ice Station Zebra.
-He also had a role in the film Harper Valley PTA with his "Jeannie" co-star Barbara Eden.
+He also had a role in the film Harper Valley PTA reuniting with his I Dream of Jeannie co-star Barbara Eden.

 Personal life and death

 Masak married Kay Knebes in September 1961; together they had six children.
 He was also the first cousin of actor Michael Gross of Family Ties and former Saturday Night Live cast member Mary Gross.

 Masak was honorary sheriff of Tarzana, California, for 35 years.

-On October 20, 2022, Masak died in Thousand Oaks, California, at the age of 86.
+On October 20, 2022, Masak died of natural causes in a Thousand Oaks hospital, Thousand Oaks, California, at the age of 86.